Ensuring academic and social success by connecting with every child, every day.

 - Illness (if absences become excessive, you may need to verify an illness by providing a doctor’s note), medical appointments, family wedding and emergencies, death of a family member or close friend, family activity or travel consistent with district/school policy (Educational Leave – defined below), court appearance, or parent-excused absences that are called into the front office the day of the absence

 - Further information regarding absences and tardies can be found at the following on our district website under Truancy and Compulsory Education

 - Students arriving at school after 9:00 a.m. must check in at the front office and receive a tardy slip before going to class.
 Late arrivals due to illness, medical or dental appointments are noted in Skyward.

 - Students will be checked out only to adults listed on their Skyward account.
-If a student must leave school during the day, they are required to use a school phone, not a personal cell phone, to contact their parent.
-Office staff is happy to call students down to the office to check out once parents/guardians arrive at the front office.
+If a student must leave school during the day, they are required to use a school phone, preferably in the office, not a personal cell phone, to contact their parent.
+Office staff is happy to call students down to the office to check out once parents/guardians arrive in the front office.
 Parents must show valid identification to office staff when checking out students.

 - Any child entering the classroom after 9:00 will be marked tardy.